krishbhushancg/sample/README.md

-# sample
-just for testing , for example
+<h1>this is a sample repository for testing , i will be looking forward to create more projects , byeeeeeeeeeee</h1>